wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-jobs-getting-started.md

 ## Cancel a job

-Elastic Database Jobs supports cancellation requests of jobs.
+Elastic Database Jobs supports jobs cancellation requests.
 If Elastic Database Jobs detects a cancellation request for a job currently being executed, it will attempt to stop the job.

 There are two different ways that Elastic Database Jobs can perform a cancellation: